INRIX-Iurii-Okhmat/loopback-next/docs/site/Deploying-to-IBM-Cloud.md

 ### Cloud

-Before we can deploy to IBM Cloud, we need to create two artifacts.
+Authenticated to IBM Cloud using the `cf login` command before proceeding further.

+We'll need to create the following Cloud Foundry artifacts to deploy our app to IBM Cloud.

 1.  `.cfignore` - not mandatory, prevents `cf` from uploading the listed files to IBM Cloud.